1 October 2024

 Even more, a block-based WordPress theme also allows you to customize templates using the block editor and global styles interface.
 It makes it easy to customize templates or even the complete site’s layout by just rearranging the content blocks.

-Overall, the new WordPress editor improves the user experience for content editing.
+Overall, the new WP editor improves the user experience for content editing.

 The latest WordPress version has approximately 90+ blocks, which are grouped into six categories: text, media, design, widgets, theme, and embeds.